Kobe Bryant: Injury-plagued years (2013–2015)

 Bryant resumed practicing in November 2013, after the 2013–14 season had already begun.
 On November 25, he signed a two-year contract extension with the Lakers at an estimated value of $48.5 million.
-He remained the league's highest-paid player, although he accepted a discounted deal; he had been eligible to receive an extension starting at $32 million per year.
-Bryant's contract became a polarizing topic, with detractors arguing that stars should take less money to allow their team more financial freedom, while supporters countered that the NBA's biggest stars were being paid less than their true value.
-Bryant resumed playing on December 8 after missing the season's first 19 games.
-On December 17, Bryant matched his season high of 21 points in a 96–92 win over Memphis, but he suffered a lateral tibial plateau fracture in his left knee that was expected to sideline him for six weeks.
-He had played six games since returning from his Achilles injury, which included time at point guard after injuries to Nash, Steve Blake, and Jordan Farmar.
+Bryant remained the league's highest-paid player, although he accepted a discounted deal; Bryant had been eligible to receive an extension starting at $32 million per year.
+His contract became a polarizing topic, with detractors arguing that stars should take less money to allow their team more financial freedom, while supporters countered that the NBA's biggest stars were being paid less than their true value.
+Bryant resumed playing on December 8 after missing the season's first 19 games, being limited to nine points, although tying a team-high in assists and rebounds, with eight and four respectively, in 106–94 home loss to the Toronto Raptors.
+Nine days later, he matched his season high of 21 points in a 96–92 win over Memphis, but suffered a lateral tibial plateau fracture in his left knee that was expected to sideline him for six weeks.
+Bryant had played six games since returning from his Achilles injury, which included time at point guard after injuries to Nash, Steve Blake, and Jordan Farmar.
 Bryant was averaging 13.8 points, 6.3 assists, and 4.3 rebounds.
 Despite being sidelined, he was voted by fans to start in his 16th All-Star game.
 Bryant did not feel he was deserving of the selection, and some likened it to a career achievement award for his past performance.
-However, he missed playing in the game, still hampered by his knee.
-On March 12, 2014, the Lakers ruled Bryant out for the remainder of the season, citing his need for more rehab and the limited time remaining in the season.
+However, Bryant missed playing in the game, still hampered by his knee.
+On March 12, 2014, the Lakers ruled Bryant out for the rest of the season, citing his need for more rehab and the limited time remaining in the season.
 At the time, the team was 22–42 and tied for the worst record in the Western Conference.
 The Lakers finished 27–55 and missed the playoffs for the first time since 2005.